Tandoor: Armenian tonir

 Multiple Armenian dishes are prepared using the tonir.
 Most of the dishes prepared by using a tonir are either breads, meats, or vegetables.
 The most popular bread dishes to be cooked by using a tonir are lavash, matnakash and tonir bread, also known as tonri hats (թոնիր հաց).
 Lavash is a very thin flatbread used for wrapping meat, vegetables and other ingredients, while matnakash is thicker and used on the side.
-Matnakash is said to have a foccacia-like texture.
+Matnakash is said to have a focaccia-like texture.
 Tonri hats is similar to matnakash, but what differentiates it from matnakash is its round shape and soft texture that resembles bhatura in a way.
 Some also use the tonir to bake filled sweet breads, like gata.
 The bread is baked by sticking it on the walls of the tonir, where it is evenly cooked.
-Armenian bread (especially tonri hats) is mainly flavored with black pepper, mahleb, sesame seeds, nigella seeds, cumin, and sometimes cinnamon, or anise.
+Armenian bread (especially tonir hats) is mainly flavored with black pepper, mahleb, sesame seeds, nigella seeds, cumin, and sometimes cinnamon, or anise.